quinnyyy/mazes/README.md

 Use prims algorithm to generate a random maze

-Use DFS to solve the maze
+Use DFS,bfs, best first, A* to solve the maze